ErshadAli786/Attendance-Management-System-Using-Face-Recognition/README.md

 ---

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [Create LICENSE]  file for details.

 ---